Gabrielcarvfer/GitHubRunnersWithDocker/README.md

 To build the docker images, run:
 ```
-docker-compose up (-d to run as deamon)
+docker-compose up (-d to run as deamon, --build to rebuild the images)
 ```

 To start the runners, run: